State and Local Policy Database

 Residential Codes List All

 North Dakota is a home rule state and has no statewide mandatory energy codes.
-The state recently adopted an amended version of the 2018 IECC as its voluntary residential code.
-Approximately 91% of the state’s population lives in a jurisdiction that has adopted the ND State Building Code which includes the 2018 IECC.
-The state is currently going through the adoption of the 2021 ICC codes including the 2021 IECC.
-The codes will become effective on January 1, 2023.
+The state recently adopted an amended version of the 2021 IECC as its voluntary residential code.
+Approximately 91% of the state’s population lives in a jurisdiction that has adopted the ND State Building Code which includes the 2021 IECC.

 Commercial Code List All

 North Dakota is a home rule state and has no statewide mandatory energy codes.
-The state recently adopted the 2018 IECC as its voluntary commercial code.
-Approximately 91% of the state’s population lives in a jurisdiction that has adopted the ND State Building Code which includes the 2018 IECC.
-The state is currently going through the adoption of the 2021 ICC codes including the 2021 IECC.
-The codes will become effective on January 1, 2023.
+The state recently adopted an amended version of the 2021 IECC as its voluntary residential code.
+Approximately 91% of the state’s population lives in a jurisdiction that has adopted the ND State Building Code which includes the 2021 IECC.

 Compliance List All